EliteHeroes/Mechassault-Mod-Pack/README.md

 ### Pre-requisites

 * Need to acquire a copy of Mechassault.
 Either installed on a modded Xbox or on a PC.
 If you have an ISO-type file, make sure to convert it so you can directly access the contents of the game files.
-* You'll also need to download and install all of [Mechassault's DLC](https://digiex.net/threads/xbox-offline-xbox-live-downloadable-content-dlc-installers.675) for the best and complete experience.
+* You DO NOT need to install the Mechassault DLC, as the DLC features are included within the latest mod version.

 ### Installing